BuildClubSSN/WorkshopProjects/UltrasonicDistanceSensor_RasPi/README.md

     > Q: Why do you think there needs to be a wierdly arranged system of resistors from which the value of `echo` is taken?

-    > A/Q: ChatGPT, what are `Voltage Levels`, and what is `Level Shifting`.
+    > A/Q: ChatGPT, what are `Voltage Levels`, and what is `Level Shifting`?
 Why is it done?

 2. After assembling the circuit, open another file called  `Ultra.py` and start with the following code: